Menu

 The Garden Cinema View:

 A thrilling oddity, a wonderful anomaly - Hen is the most surprising film of the year and half of our programming team's favourite of 2026.
 An anarchic smorgasbord of genres ranging from slapstick to drama to thriller, it combines the hilarious with the gut-wrenching, often - remarkably - within the very same scene.
-Beneath its faux naïf facade lies an incisive commentary on humanity's innate malice, power dynamics and greed - a searing metaphor drawing the line between our mistreatment of animals and our mistreatment of each other.
+Beneath its faux-naïf facade lies an incisive commentary on humanity's innate malice, power dynamics and greed - a searing metaphor drawing the line between our mistreatment of animals and of each other.

 Book Tickets